Where is the Equestrian Center in relation to the main campus?

 What types of horses are available at Mount Holyoke?

-How much do the Mount Holyoke school horses
+How much do the Mount Holyoke school horses work?

 Can a student come to the barn and ride for pleasure without being enrolled in a riding class or a member of a riding team?

 Are outside clinics offered at Mount Holyoke?

 Are there horse shows at Mount Holyoke?
 When are they, and may students compete in them?

 Does Mount Holyoke have horses available for lease?

 How many people try out for the dressage and equitation teams each season?

 Do I need competition experience to try out for either the dressage or equitation team?

-Can students try out for both teams?
+Can students try out for more than one team?